yezhuoyang/QuantumLab/README.md

 | <img src="Figure/subqc.png" alt="Example circuit diagram" width="300"/> |
 |:--------------------------------------------------------------------------:|
-| *Figure 2: A user defined circuit with a sub-circuit inside*
+| *Figure 2: A user defined circuit with a sub circuit(subqc) inside.
+The subqc is seen as a subroutine called by the upper-level circuit.
+And qiskit will not display the detailed implementation.
+Such modularization help you better organize a complicatet quantum circuit.*

 To save the diagram as an image file, include a filename: